maxcom/lor-jamwiki/README.txt

      be found in the /WEB-INF/classes directory.
   4. If you have created any virtual wikis, back up the web.xml file that can be found in the /WEB-INF directory.
+  5. Remove the old JAMWiki installation.
-  5. Install the new JAMWiki WAR file.
+  6. Install the new JAMWiki WAR file.
 See your web application server's documentation for instructions.
-  6. Copy the files backed up in steps three and four back into their old locations, overwriting any new files.
+  7. Copy the files backed up in steps three and four back into their old locations, overwriting any new files.
-  7. View any page on the Wiki.
+  8. View any page on the Wiki.
 You will be redirected to the upgrade page and any required upgrade steps will be automatically performed.